Harri Pälviranta: Selected series

 Pälviranta's work often deals with issues of violence.
 According to Pälviranta, violence is "a diverse practice: it can be seen as subjective and objective, and it can take both symbolic and systemic forms".
 In his artworks, he has touched on issues such as street violence, school shootings, gun violence, and the aesthetics of violence.

 Battered (2007)

 Battered is a series photographed in 2006–2007 in Finland.
 It focuses on banal street violence.
 In Battered, Pälviranta wishes to show the real faces of person-to-person violence.
 The series consists of 35 portraits of battered people.

 News Portraits (2014)

 News Portraits depict the perpetrators of the 10 most fatal school shootings from 1999 until 2014.

 The Price of Our Liberty (2019)

 The Price of Our Liberty deals with the question of the blood offering.
 The series is based on a book published in 1941, also titled Vapautemme hinta.
 Pälviranta scanned all the 26 662 fallen soldiers presented in the book and reworked the pictures into an artwork.

 Choreography of Violence (2020)

-Choreography of Violenceapproaches violent person-to-person behavior from the perspective of a collection of historical press photos.
+Choreography of Violence approaches violent person-to-person behavior from the perspective of a collection of historical press photos.

+Wall Tourist (2022)

+During the years 2016-2021, Pälviranta travelled to twelve countries on five continents to photograph the border walls and fences.